BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/03 Next Permutation/Theory.md

 As given permutation is at index 4, we return the next index permutation i.e. [3,2,1]
 ```
 ---
-## Printing all Permutations Recursively
+## Printing all Permutations Recursively - Approach 1

 - We gonna need a the number in a list, 2 data structures: stack(for keep track of current combination) and dictionary (to see which numbers we have already taken) and another list to store the resultant permutations.
 - **Time complexity will be `O(N!xN)`**